d0r1h/Faceauth/README.md

-# Food-Recognition-Benchmark

-This repository contains my work on Food Recognition Benchmark competition by [AIcrowd](https://www.aicrowd.com/challenges/food-recognition-benchmark-2022)
+# Classifing  real human faces and faces genrated by GAN